 Originally posted on Superman can't find a phone booth:

 Steve at Msich Chronicles has passed me, as well as the incomparable Tom and Naturally Calamity Jane, the baton in the Tell the Story challenge.
 It’s quite simple, look at a picture and tell its story.
 I welcome this challenge, it may be just what…

 I read this just now and had to reblog it for the poignant beauty of the poem but also for the courage that it took to write.
 Lorraine is a great and versatile poet and I know that she’s going through a hard time at the moment so, if you like her work, please pop over and tell her so, I know it would mean a lot to her. x

 And so now I am alone In the eerie silence of a life gone wrong Shall I unpack my case Such as it is?
 All that I have is my body Wracked with pain But it is mine No one can steal it from me Like you stole my soul I sit here in the […]

-Good morning one and all :O) Here we are again at the end of another week and it’s time for Song Lyric Sunday; the perfect way to discover new music and find new friends.
-As always the prompt has been given to us by the lovely Helen and this week it’s take/taking.
-If you’d like to play along, and I hope that you will, here are some rules for you:
+How did we get to the end of another week so quickly?
+I have no idea but here we are again and it’s time for Song Lyric Sunday, our chance to discover new music and and find new blogging friends.
+Brought to us by Jim Adams (do pop over and say hello, he’d love to see you), this week’s theme is River/Stream/Creek/Brook.
+If you’d like to play along and I do hope you will because it’s fun, here are some rules for you: